 I had a foolish notion that although it was going to take a little while for me and my diminutive to “get to know each other” in this way, that nature would gradually take its course and after a few days we’d be on the right track.

-I persevered and eventually got the little one to take from my breast just shy of 3 months – yes that’s 3 months of incessant, exclusive pumping like a dairy farm; and all thanks to the incredible help of one person who was determined to turn things around for me (you know who you are).
+I persevered and eventually got the little one to take from my breast just shy of 3 months – yes that’s 3 months of incessant, exclusive pumping like a dairy farm and constant breastfeeding struggles; and all thanks to the incredible help of one person who was determined to turn things around for me (you know who you are).

 Breastfeeding might have been around since the dawn of human existence, but I’d think twice before uttering those words, “the most natural thing in the word” alongside it.

-If you’re reading this and have had struggles with breastfeeding, please feel free to share your experiences in a comment below so others reading this know they are certainly not alone! :-).
+If you’re reading this and have been experiencing breastfeeding struggles had struggles with breastfeeding, please feel free to share your experiences in a comment below so others reading this know they are certainly not alone! :-).